 - MS in Nursing: Health Care Informatics (Bridge)

 - MS in Nursing –Nurse Informatics

 Similarly a graduate certificate can help students learn how to use information systems and technology to provide a better healthcare experience for both medical staff and patients.

 A doctorate degree might be the right fit for someone interested in chief executive, advanced research or academic positions

 FUN FACT: widespread use of electronic health records (EHRs) will continue to create demand for managers with knowledge of health information technology (IT) and informatics systems.
 Medical and health services managers will be needed to organize, manage, and integrate these records across areas of the healthcare industry.[i]

 According to the Bureau of Labor Statistics, there is an increasing demand for the adoption of electronic information systems.
 This demand is creating a growing need for nursing informatics in health care organizations and businesses that develop and sell health care information technology.
-Though this field is projected to see a 17% growth in employment between 2014 and 2024, candidates with advanced education and knowledge of healthcare IT systems are likely to face the best job prospects.
-Some of the reported job titles for Informatics Nurse Specialists include:
+Though this field is projected to see a 32% growth in employment between 2020 to 2030, candidates with advanced education and knowledge of healthcare IT systems are likely to face the best job prospects.
+Some of the reported job titles for Informatics Nurse Specialists include: (Source: BLS.gov)

 - Business Consultant Clinical Informatics